One thing you want in your pipeline is a way to distribute your tools to the artists through the shelf, you can do this

 and let’s not talk about the accentuated capitals…

 Azerty is quite bad all around, and one way to fix it… is to switch to Qwerty.
 Yup, Qwerty is superior.
 It’s way easier to do accents and your experience will be a lot better overall.1

-Following my previous article regarding startup and shutdown time of Maya, I will share some of my workplace tips I use in Maya.
-Some are just personal preferences, but others fix some nasty old bugs, increase stability or speed and you should just plain use them.
+Following my previous article regarding startup and shutdown time of Maya, I will share some tips, some are just personal preferences, but others fix some nasty old bugs, increase stability or speed and you should just plain use them.
 I added a script that combine all those improvement at the end of the article to put in your userSetup.py so that your preferences are set the first time you launch Maya.

 Disable the Load/Save UI layout from scene